Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 On April 2, 2025, Israel expanded its military operations in Gaza, with Defense Minister Israel Katz announcing an intensified offensive following heavy overnight strikes in the south.
 Additional IDF forces were deployed to clear terrorist infrastructure and capture territory for security purposes.
 Strikes in Rafah and Khan Younis reportedly killed 21 people, while an IDF-Shin Bet operation targeted Hamas operatives in Jabalia.
 Israel stated that the strike hit a UNRWA clinic used as a terror compound.
 The expansion follows recent evacuation orders in Rafah, the largest since the ceasefire ended in March.

-Trump spoke to the leaders of Egypt, France, and Jordan on April 7.
+On April 7, Trump spoke with the leaders of Egypt, France, and Jordan.
 They emphasized the need “to urgently secure a ceasefire in the Gaza Strip,” resume delivery of humanitarian aid, and “the release of all the hostages.”
 The trio “emphasize[d] the need to create conducive conditions for a genuine political horizon and mobilize international efforts to end the suffering of the Palestinian people, restore security and peace for all, and implement the two-state solution.”

 The IDF said on April 16 that it had not yet begun a major offensive, hoping that the ongoing operation would pressure Hamas into an agreement to free the hostages.
 Since fighting resumed, the IDF said it killed at least 350 members of terror groups, including 40 senior Hamas political officials and mid-level military wing commanders, and other prominent terrorists, including some who participated in the October 7 attack.
 Hamas has put up little resistance as it has focused on rearming.